 Response time when playing at 60Hz is great, just slightly slower than at maximum refresh rate, though most people won't be able to notice it.
 Again, the 'Fast' setting gives the best performance with minimal overshoot.

-The Alienware AW3420DW has a flicker-free backlight to help reduce eye strain.
+The Dell Alienware AW3420DW has a flicker-free backlight to help reduce eye strain.

 This monitor doesn't have a black frame insertion feature.

-The Alienware AW3420DW supports G-SYNC natively.
+The Dell Alienware AW3420DW supports G-SYNC natively.
 The VRR range is outstanding and it only works through the DisplayPort connection.
 Unusually, it also supports Adaptive Sync, allowing for a variable refresh rate when connected to a FreeSync source, but only over DisplayPort.
+If you want a similar monitor with a higher refresh rate, check out the Acer Nitro XV340CK.

 Input lag is superb.
 It's slightly higher when playing at 60Hz or when G-SYNC is enabled, but it shouldn't be noticeable for most people.

-The Alienware AW3420DW has an excellent resolution and size.
+The Dell Alienware AW3420DW has an excellent resolution and size.
 Its 21:9 aspect ratio is great for an immersive gaming experience and it's large enough to multitask comfortably.
+If you prefer something a bit bigger, look into the Dell Alienware AW3821DW.

 Update 04/23/2020: There's an additional input panel located under the front bezel.
 There are two additional USB 3.0 ports, and a headphone jack.